-Gambia child deaths: Legal action sought against India cough syrup firm
+Gambia panel says India firm culpable for cough syrup deaths

 The test results are being further examined by a panel of Indian experts.

-A senior adviser to India's information and broadcasting ministry told the BBC this week that the WHO had been "presumptuous" in blaming the cough syrups for the deaths of the children.
+A senior adviser to India's information and broadcasting ministry told the BBC last week that the WHO had been "presumptuous" in blaming the cough syrups for the deaths of the children.

 "Subsequent inspections, tests and studies by Government of India's notified bodies and technical team have shown that WHO's presumptuous statement was untrue and incorrect," said Kanchan Gupta, adding that the health body had "[jumped] the gun without valid scientific reasons".